rust-lang/cargo/src/doc/native-build.md

              compiled for this triple.
 * `NUM_JOBS` - the parallelism specified as the top-level parallelism.
 This can be useful to pass a `-j` parameter to a system like `make`.
-* `DEP_<name>_OUT_DIR` - This variable is present for all immediate dependencies of the package being built.
+* `DEP_<name>_<key>` - This variable is present for all immediate dependencies of the package being built.
 The `<name>` will be the package's name, in uppercase, with `-` characters translated to a `_`.
-The value of this variable is the directory in which all the output of the dependency's build command was placed.
-This is useful for picking up things like header files and such from other packages.
+The `<key>` is a user-defined key written by the dependency's build script.
 * `CARGO_MANIFEST_DIR` - The directory containing the manifest for the package being built.
+Note that this is the package Cargo is being run on, not the package of the build script.
 * `OPT_LEVEL`, `DEBUG` - values of the corresponding variables for the profile currently being built.
 * `PROFILE` - name of the profile currently being built (see